kevzhao2/triton-old/README.md

 lua["obj"] = new Test();
 lua.DoString("callback = function(obj, args) print(obj) end)");
-lua.DoString("event = obj.Event");
-lua.DoString("event:Add(callback)");
+lua.DoString("obj.Event:Add(callback)");
 // ...
-lua.DoString("event:Remove(callback)");
+lua.DoString("obj.Event:Remove(callback)");
 ```

-Note that `obj.Event` will return new wrapper objects each time, so to successfully remove your callback, you must save the value!
-Using events is also **highly unrecommended** in the first place, since you have no control over when the event is called.
+Using events is **highly unrecommended** in the first place, since you have no control over when the event is called.
 It could be called on a different thread, which is a problem because Lua is not thread-safe.

 ### Passing .NET types